 OS: Fitbit OS-Compatibility: Android 5+, iOS 10+Display: 1.34″ 300 x 300Processor: N/AOnboard storage: N/A Battery duration: Around four days Charging method: Magnetic connecting pinIP rating: IP67Connectivity: N/A

 - You’ve probably already heard of the Fitbit Versa in your hunt for a replacement smartwatch, but did you recognize the corporate now incorporates a less feature-rich and so more cost-effective version of it?
-It’s called the Fitbit Versa Lite, and it’s now our greatest cheap smartwatch.
+It’s called the Fitbit Versa Lite, and it’s now our most fantastic cheap smartwatch.

 - It isn’t the foremost comprehensive smartwatch experience as notifications are limited, you cannot hear music and there is no contactless payment tech, but all of that said, if you are looking for a beautiful timepiece that tracks your workouts furthermore as offering some basic smartwatch features this could suit you.